PrefectHQ/prefect/docs/guides/settings.md

 ### PREFECT_API_URL

-The `PREFECT_API_URL` value specifies the API endpoint of your Prefect Cloud workspace or a self-hosted Prefect server instance.
+The `PREFECT_API_URL` value specifies the API endpoint of your Prefect Cloud workspace or a self-managed Prefect server instance.

 For example, if using Prefect Cloud: